Non-adiabatic exciton-phonon coupling in Raman spectroscopy of layered materials

 The Raman spectrum of the $A'_1$-mode (blue line) closely follows the trend of the absorption spectrum.
-Due to the double-resonant structure of the reduced matrix element, the excitonic peaks become more pronounced and well-separated, for example, in the case of the ``A'- and ``B''-excitons.
+Due to the double-resonant structure of the scattering matrix element, the excitonic peaks become more pronounced and well-separated, for example, in the case of the ``A'- and ``B''-excitons.
 The degenerate $E'$-mode, on the other hand, does not show any resonances at the energies of the ``A'- and ``B''-excitons.
-This can again be traced back to their envelope wave functions being strongly localized around the $K$-point, where the band structure exhibits full rotation symmetry (see Fig.~S7 in the SM), which in turn suppresses Raman scattering due to angular momentum conservation.
+This can again be traced back to their envelope wave functions being strongly localized around the $K$-point, where the transition band structure exhibits full rotation symmetry (see top panel of Fig.~5), which in turn suppresses Raman scattering with the $E'$-mode due to angular momentum conservation.
+This trend is also seen in the experimental data, in which the $A'_1$-mode features much more prominently in the spectrum.
+Note that the peak positions in our calculations appear to be shifted by around 80~meV.
+One reason for this could be the missing inclusion of higher-order electron-phonon coupling effects, such as the zero-point vibrational renormalization of the electronic band structure, which is known to reduce the fundamental band gap by around 75~meV~\cite{molina2016}.
 In the region around the ``C''-exciton, however, the excitons couple much more strongly to the $E'$-mode than to the $A'_1$-mode.
-This behavior can again be understood from an analysis in terms of inter- and intra-exciton scattering (see Figs.~S8 and S9 in the SM).
-In the energy regime of the ``C''-exciton, the $E'$-mode mostly couples different bright excitons with one another, while intra-exciton scattering is almost negligible.
-In the case of the $A'_1$-mode, however, both inter- and intra-exciton scattering are of approximately equal importance, but interfere destructively with one another.
-This results in the $E'$-mode featuring a much larger intensity than the $A'_1$-mode in the exciton continuum.
-By contrast, the isolated nature of the ``A''- and ``B''-excitons means that inter-exciton scattering plays no role and only scattering within either the ``A''- or ``B''-exciton doublet is important.
-This analysis also corrects the controversial statement of the recent Ref.~\cite{wang2018} that only inter-exciton scattering should be considered in the resonant regime, i.e., the ``A''- and ``B''-excitons should be silent.
-This is not only in contrast to the analysis presented here, but is also in stark contrast to experiments of other monolayer transition metal dichalcogenites~\cite{miranda2017}.
+This behavior can again be understood from an analysis in terms of inter- and intra-exciton scattering (see Fig.~6).

+In Fig.~6, we show the Raman intensity with only one of the two contributions for both the $E'$-mode (top panel) and the $A'_1$-mode (bottom mode).
+We only show the results for the non-adiabatic theory, as the adiabatic limit yields almost the same results.